sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 | ------------------- | :---------------------------------: |
 | pfc_encryption_mode | *bypass*/*encrypt*/*strict_encrypt* |

-All combination of values will be picked as a separated test group.
+**NOTE: All combination of values will be picked as a separated test case **

 ## Common test steps